m3talsmith/jobberthehut/doc/PLAN.md

 #### GetJobs

-The function `(*Certificate) GetJobs` returns a list of jobs for a `*Certificate` hash in storage.
-If there is an error (e.g. problem with read permissions) it will return an `ErrorCertificate`.
+The function `GetJobs` returns a slice of all `*Job`s in storage.
+If there is an error (e.g. problem with read permissions) it will return an `ErrorJob`.

 #### GetJob

-The `(*Certificate) GetJob` function takes an ID as a `int`.
+The `GetJob` function takes an ID as a `int`.

-It operates by looking up the job for a `*Certificate` hash in storage.
-If it is found it returns a `*Job`, otherwise it returns an `ErrorCertificate`.
+It operates by looking up the job by ID in storage.
+If it is found it returns a `*Job`, otherwise it returns an `ErrorJob`.

 #### GenerateJobID

-The `(*Certificate) GenerateJobID` function generates a new ID for a future `*Job`.
+The `GenerateJobID` function generates a new ID for a future `*Job`.
 It does this by looking at the length of of the return from `GetJobs` and appending a Unix timestamp to it.

 If it is successful, it returns the ID as an `int`.
 If there are no jobs returned, it defaults to 1 plus the Unix timestamp.
-If there was an error (e.g. read permissions issue in storage) it returns an `ErrorCertificate`.
+If there was an error (e.g. read permissions issue in storage) it returns an `ErrorJob`.

-#### NewJob
+#### JobFrom

-The `(*Certificate) NewJob` function attempts to create a job with a command for the certificate.
+The `JobFrom` function attempts to instantiate a `*Job` from a `*Certificate` and a command.

 This instantiates a `*Job` with a generated ID (using `GenerateJobID`) and returns it.
-If it cannot generate the ID due to some error, it will return the `ErrorCertificate`.
+If it cannot generate the ID due to some error, it will return the `ErrorJob`.

 #### Start

-The `(*Job) Start` function attempts to start a `*Job` for a `*Certificate` hash in storage.
+The `(*Job) Start` function attempts to start a `*Job` in storage.

 If the hash exists as a directory in storage, then we:

-1. Create a directory of the jobID in the certificate directory
+1. Create a directory of the jobID in the `/tmp/jobber` directory
 1. Create a cgroup for the job
+1. Write the certificate hash to owner in the job directory
 1. Execute the job in a cgroup with output redirected to a log in the job directory
 1. Write the job pid to the job directory

 If there an error, it returns an `ErrorJob`.

+#### JobStatus

+The `(*Job) Status` function attempts to find the correct status of the job.
+It does so by looking

 #### ReadLog